KTamas03/credit-risk-classification/README.md

 5. <ins>Model Evaluation:

-    - I assessed the model's performance using a confusion matrix, classification report, and various metrics, including accuracy, precision, recall, and F1-score.
+    - I assessed the model's performance using a confusion matrix, classification report, and various metrics, including accuracy, precision, and recall.
     - The confusion matrix provided counts of true positives, true negatives, false positives, and false negatives.
     - The classification report displayed precision, recall, F1-score, and support for each class (healthy and high-risk loans).

-**Methods Used:**

-  - I used a logistic regression model for binary classification of loans.

 **Resource File I Used:**
   - lending_data.csv